Seiberg-Witten Geometry of Four-Dimensional $\mathcal N=2$ Quiver Gauge Theories: Solution of the limit shape equations

 Write ${\hat\nu} = n {\delta} + {\nu}$, where $n \in {\BZ}_{+}$, and ${\nu} \in {\rl}$ belongs to the root lattice of $\g$.
 Notice that the factor ${\tqe}^{\hat\nu}$ in (\ref{eq:affcxiwts}) depends on $n$ only via the ${\qe}^{n}$ factor.
 For fixed $n$ the number of ${\nu} \in {\rl}$ such that ${\hat c}_{n {\delta} + {\nu}}^{i} \neq 0$ is finite.

-The characters of $\hat\bG$ are well-studied \cite{Kac:1984}.
-Physically they are the torus ${\ec} = {\BC}^{\times}/{\qe}^{\BZ}$ conformal blocks of the WZW theories with the group $G$, and levels $k = a_{i}$, $i=0,1, \ldots , r$ (see \cite{Dolan:2007eh} for recent developments).
+The characters of $\hat\bG$ are well-studied~\cite{Kac:1984}.
+Physically they are the torus ${\ec} = {\BC}^{\times}/{\qe}^{\BZ}$ conformal blocks of the WZW theories with the group $G$, and levels $k = a_{i}$, $i=0,1, \dots , r$ (see~\cite{Dolan:2007eh} for recent developments).
 The argument of the characters can be viewed as the background $\bG$ $(0,1)$-gauge field $\bar{\bf A}$, which couples to the holomorphic current ${\bf J} = g^{-1}{\partial}g$:

 The background gauge field has only $r$ moduli.
-In practice, one chooses the gauge ${\bar{\bf A}} = \frac{\pi}{{\rm Im}{\tau}} {\xi}$, where ${\xi} = {\rm const} \in {\h}$.
+In practice, one chooses the gauge ${\bar{\bf A}} = \frac{\pi}{\operatorname{Im}{\tau}} {\xi}$, where ${\xi} = {\rm const} \in {\h}$.

-Technically, it is more convenient to built the characters using the free fermion theory, at least for the $A_r$, $D_r$ cases, and for the groups $E_6, E_7, E_8$ at level $1$.
-We review this approach in the appendix.
+Technically, it is more convenient to build the characters using the free fermion theory, at least for the $A_r$, $D_r$ cases, and for the groups $E_6$, $E_7$, $E_8$ at level~$1$.
+We review this approach in Appendix~\ref{sectionK}.

-The master equations \eqref{eq:master} ${\crf}_{i}({\y}(x); {\tqe}) = T_{i}(x)$ describe a curve ${\CalC}_{u} \subset {\Cx} \times ({\BC}^{\times})^{r+1}$ which is a $W({\hat\g})$-cover of the $x$-parametrized rational curve $\Sigma_{u}$ in ${\BC}^{r+1} = {\rm Spec} {\BC} [ {\hat\chi}_{0}, \ldots , {\hat\chi}_{r} ]$, cf. \eqref{eq:affcha}:
+The master equations \eqref{eq:master} ${\crf}_{i}({\y}(x); {\tqe}) = T_{i}(x)$ describe a curve ${\CalC}_{u} \subset {\Cx} \times ({\BC}^{\times})^{r+1}$ which is a $W({\hat\g})$-cover of the $x$-parametrized rational curve $\Sigma_{u}$ in ${\BC}^{r+1} = {\rm Spec} {\BC} [ {\hat\chi}_{0}, \dots , {\hat\chi}_{r} ]$, cf.~\eqref{eq:affcha}:

-Now, as we recall in the \cref{se:conjugacy}, the characters ${\hat\chi}_{i}$, $i = 0, \ldots , r$ are the sections of the line (orbi)bundle ${\CalO}(1)$ over the coarse moduli space $\Bnq$ of holomorphic principal semi-stable $\bG$-bundles over the elliptic curve $\ec$.
-Therefore \eqref{eq:hchi},\eqref{eq:master} define for each $u$ a quasimap $U$ of the compactified $x$-plane ${\Cpx}$ to $\Bnq$, which is actually an honest map near $x = \infty$, whose image approaches the fixed $\bG$-bundle ${\CalP}_{\tqe}$.
-This bundle can be described, e.g. by the transition function $g_{\infty}$, which is one of the $\bT$ lifts of
+Now, as we recall in Section~\ref{se:conjugacy}, the characters ${\hat\chi}_{i}$, $i = 0, \dots , r$ are the sections of the line (orbi)bundle ${\CalO}(1)$ over the coarse moduli space $\Bnq$ of holomorphic principal semi-stable $\bG$-bundles over the elliptic curve $\ec$.
+Therefore, \eqref{eq:master}~and~\eqref{eq:hchi} define for each $u$ a quasimap $U$ of the compactified $x$-plane ${\Cpx}$ to $\Bnq$, which is actually an honest map near $x = \infty$, whose image approaches the fixed $\bG$-bundle ${\CalP}_{\tqe}$.
+This bundle can be described, e.g., by the transition function $g_{\infty}$, which is one of the $\bT$ lifts of

 By definition, the local holomorphic sections of ${\CalP}_{\tqe}$ are the ${\bG}$-valued functions ${\Psi}(z)$, defined in some domain in ${\BC}^{\times}$ such that